jbaber/pedigree/README.md

 `pedigree.py` takes a [yaml][] file like that in `examples/example.yaml` ([source][]) and outputs a few messy visualizations that do not favor patriliny over matriliny.
-See `examples` for example output.
+See `examples/` for example output.

 Outputs:
 --------